icecube/flarestack/README.md

 This will give you the very latest copy of the code, update the installed version if you git pull or modify scripts yourself, and still enable you to import flarestack.

+If you do want to contribute to _flarestack_, you can check out some guidelines [here](https://github.com/icecube/flarestack/blob/master/.github/CONTRIBUTING.md).

 ### Right, anyway, I've now downloaded *flarestack*.
 Can I use it right away?